Fix: Vue Router Navigation Guard Not Working — beforeEach and Route Guards

 requiresAuth: true,

-});For related Vue issues, see Fix: Vue Reactive Data Not Updating and Fix: Pinia Store Not Updating.
+});For related Vue issues, see Fix: Vue Reactive Data Not Updating, Fix: Pinia Store Not Working, Fix: Vue Router Params Not Updating, and Fix: Vue Router 404 on Refresh.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.